Want to Join a Startup Accelerator? Read This First

 In the greater Boston area alone, there are more than 50 accelerators, incubators, and support programs that offer startups co-working space, education, capital, mentorship, networking, and other support.

-Generally, these accelerators are structured the same: a cohort of startups participate for a set period of time and cap off the experience with a demo day.
+Generally, these accelerators are structured the same: a cohort of startups participates for a set period of time and caps off the experience with a demo day.
 Yet, not all accelerators are created equal.
 Some offer cash and in-kind prizes.
 Some take equity in exchange for admission, others are free.
 Some have cohorts of fewer than 10 startups, others include more than 100.

 With so many options—and so many differences among them—how should a founder decide which accelerator to apply to?
 And, more importantly, what can be done in the program to ensure growth actually is accelerated at the end?

-To find out, we talked with four seasoned accelerator pros and asked them to share their wisdom, experiences, and advice with fellow founders considering applying for a program.
+To find out, we talked with four seasoned accelerator pros.
+They shared their wisdom, experiences, and advice with fellow founders considering applying for a program.